NVIDIA/aistore/docs/_posts/2021-12-07-cp-files-to-ais.md

 shard-010.tar    124.11KiB
 ```

-Other than a different, albeit still arbitrary, listening port and a user-selected destination bucket, other minor differences include explicitly naming the directory from which we want to serve files.
+Other than a different, albeit still arbitrary, listening port and a user-selected destination bucket, minor differences include explicitly naming the directory from which we want to serve files.
 And also an attempt to indicate that if *it* works for `localhost` it'll work for any valid `hostname` or IP address.
 For as long as the latter is visible over HTTP.

 ## References